weaamasad9/Door-Shop-Website/README.md

 ## 👤 Author

 Developed by a second-year Software Engineering student at Braude College,
-graduate of the **Magshimim Cyber Education Program**, with high motivation, self-learning ability, and love for challenges and building projects from scratch.
+ with high motivation, self-learning ability, and love for challenges and building projects from scratch.